 Are Connect rides free after July 1st?

 Connect will start collecting fares on July 1st.
-General public fares are $4 per mile, and qualified Marin Access riders who are enrolled in the new program will pay a flat rate of $3 per ride.
+General public fares are a flat per mile fee, and qualified Marin Access riders who are enrolled in the new program will pay a flat rate of $3 per ride.
 Information on fares can be found below on this page.

 Are monthly passes still be offered?